redis/redis-doc/topics/cluster-spec.md

 via the `CLUSTER RESET` command.

 The node ID is used to identify every node across the whole cluster.
-It is possible for a given node to change IP and address without any need to also change the node ID.
+It is possible for a given node to change its IP address without any need to also change the node ID.
 The cluster is also able to detect the change in IP/port and reconfigure using the gossip protocol running over the cluster bus.